shlomnissan/gleam/docs/pages/manual/creating_application.md

 To render anything we need a renderable node.
 The most common one is a [Mesh](/reference/scene/mesh).
 A mesh combines two pieces: a [Geometry](/reference/geometries/geometry) which defines what to draw and a [Material](/reference/materials/material) which defines how it should be drawn.

-For a simple 3D box we can use the built-in [BoxGeometry](/reference/primitives/box_geometry) primitive, and because we want lighting in the scene we’ll pair it with a [PhongMaterial](/reference/materials/phong_material):
+For a simple cube we can use the built-in [BoxGeometry](/reference/primitives/box_geometry) primitive, and because we want lighting in the scene we’ll pair it with a [PhongMaterial](/reference/materials/phong_material):

 ```cpp
 struct MyScene : public vglx::Scene {